-- (a) 1.-Provide guidance to the Ethics commission and assist the Commissionit in the discharge of its duties, including the presentation of evidence of alleged violations to the Commission; - Provide fair notice to each person alleged to have violated this ordinance in accordance with the procedures set forth in this ordinance; - (c) 3.
-Receive complaints, and conduct a preliminary investigation, and investigations in accordance with the procedures set forth in this ordinance; - (c)(d) Provide a status report to the Ethics commission within thirty (30) days after the complaint was filed unless extended for good cause by the Chair of the Ethics Commissionreceipt of a complaint, and every thirty (30) days thereafter until the investigation is closed and the cause concluded;

-4. if the Investigator General finds that there is a reasonable cause to believe that the Respondent has violated one or more of the provisions of this Ordinance, then the Investigator General shall follow the procedures set forth in this Ordinance;

-- (d)(e) 5. subject to the provisions of this Ordinance and in the discretion of the Commission In the course of the preliminary investigation, compel the attendance of witnesses for the purpose of testimony under oath and the production of documents and other items for inspection and copyingany material from any person or source relevant to the preliminary investigation, and, if necessary, petition the Circuit Court of DuPage County for anthe issuance of a court order compelling compliance; and - (f) Give written notice to a person providing information under this Section of his or her right to: - (1) refuse to provide self-incriminating testimony; - (2) retain an attorney at his or her sole option and expense;
+- (a) 1.
+Provide guidance to the Ethics commission and assist the Commission it in the discharge of its duties, including the presentation of evidence of alleged violations to the Commission; - (b) 2.-Provide fair notice to each person alleged to have violated this ordinance in accordance with the procedures set forth in this ordinance; - (c) 3.
+Receive complaints, and conduct a preliminary investigation, and investigations in accordance with the procedures set forth in this ordinance; - Provide a status report to the Ethics commission within thirty (30) days after the complaint was filed unless extended for good cause by the Chair of the Ethics Commission receipt of a complaint, and every thirty (30) days thereafter until the investigation is closed and the cause concluded; - 4. if the Investigator General finds that there is a reasonable cause to believe that the Respondent has violated one or more of the provisions of this Ordinance, then the Investigator General shall follow the procedures set forth in this Ordinance; - of the preliminary investigation, compel the attendance of witnesses for the purpose of testimony under oath and the production of documents and other items for inspection and copyingany material from any person or source relevant to the preliminary investigation, and, if necessary, petition the Circuit Court of DuPage County for anthe issuance of a court order compelling compliance; and - (f) 6.
+Give written notice to a person providing information under this Section of his or her right to: - (1) refuse to provide self-incriminating testimony; - (2) retain an attorney at his or her sole option and expense;

-- (3) have such an attorney or, if required by any collective bargaining agreement, a union representative present during any interview; and - (4) when the person being interviewed is the subject of the investigation, be informed in writing of the nature of the investigation. - (g) Present evidence of alleged violations of this ordinance to the commission; - (h) Compile and refer to the chairman of the commission and to the chairman of the county board, an annual statistical report for each year consisting of (i): - (1) the number of complaints filed, - (ii) the number of complaints he or she deemed to have sufficiently allegealleged a violation of this ordinance, - (3) (iii) the number of complaints resolved, - (4) (iv) the decision issued for each complaint and (v) the status of pending complaints.resolved, and - (5) the status of any pending complaints.
+- (3) have such an attorney or, if required by any collective bargaining agreement, a union representative present during any interview; and - (4) when the person being interviewed is the subject of the investigation, be informed in writing of the nature of the investigation. - (g) Present evidence of alleged violations of this ordinance to the commission; - (h) Compile and refer to the chairman of the commission and to the chairman of the county board, an annual statistical report for each year consisting of (i): - (1) the number of complaints filed, - (2) (ii) the number of complaints he or she deemed to have sufficiently allegealleged a violation of this ordinance, - (3) (iii) the number of complaints resolved, - (4) (iv) the decision issued for each complaint and (v) the status of pending complaints.resolved, and - (5) the status of any pending complaints.